 A fax machine is available for public use with the help of a staff member.
-There is no set charge for sending a fax, but a donation is appreciated.
+There is a $0.50 charge for each fax sent.

 Copy machine users are advised that there are restrictions on copyrighted materials.
 Any violation of copyright is the responsibility of the copy machine user.

 The Round Top Family Library is providing access to the internet as a means to enhance the information and learning opportunities for the citizens and visitors of the library’s service area.
 The Library Board has established the Internet Use Policy to ensure appropriate and effective use of this resource.

 Access to the internet is available to all patrons and guests; however, this service may be restricted at any time for use not consistent with the guidelines.
 Parents of minor children must assume responsibility for their children’s use of the library’s internet service; prior to being granted access to the internet, anyone under 18 years of age, along with a parent or guardian, must sign the Internet Use Agreement.